-IEG is committed to ensuring the promotion of equality of opportunity.
+IEG is committed to ensuring the promotion of equality, diversity and inclusion through the access of opportunity.
 Our commitment is to go beyond legislation and to be recognised as a leader of equality, diversity and inclusion.
+By ensuring a robust commitment to Equality, Diversity and Inclusion the IEG will be able to strive towards its vision and mission for all people to see the IEG as the first-choice education and training provider in our region, which can transform lives through education regardless of their identity and/or background.